 Having discussed the fact that restaurateurs in the industry are making mistakes they might not even be conscious of, there is still an impending question:- ‘What are the top reasons why Restaurants Fail?’

 Well, there are multiple reasons why restaurants fail.
 Poor location, high rentals, and your inexperience can push your restaurant cost up because of which your restaurant can end up failing.
 Lack of owner’s involvement, internal thefts, and poor allocation of resources are reasons which are often overlooked when considering why restaurants fail.
 Poor staff handling, lack of reporting, and poor marketing also top the charts when it comes to reasons for restaurant failure.
 In short, the top reasons why restaurants fail are:-

-- Pilferage and Thefts: Internal thefts and staff embezzlements create gaps in which restaurant owners can track only a little too late.
+- Pilferage and Thefts: Internal thefts and staff embezzlement create gaps in which restaurant owners can track only a little too late.

 - Poor Location and High Rentals: You may be located too far from your target audience, or your ideal location may be draining your pockets dry.
 Either way, it means fewer profits, running into losses, and ultimately shutting down.

 - Poor Customer Experience: If your customers are not enjoying coming to your restaurant, it is only a matter of time before they stop coming to you altogether.
 Know how you can deliver stellar customer service.